-Conferences in an NCA FS Center
+NCA FS Center

-If an applicant/participant comes to the NCA FS Center and requests a conference, the Receptionist must alert the Center Manager or Designee that the applicant/participant is to be seen and inform the Center Manager or Designee if an interpreter is required.
+requests a conference, the Receptionist must alert the Center Manager or Designee that the applicant/participant is to be seen and inform the Center Manager or Designee if an interpreter is required to conduct the conference.

-Note: In Model Centers, the Receptionist at Main Reception will issue a Food Stamp (FS) Conf/Appt/Problem ticket and does not need to verbally alert the Center Manager or Designee.
+Note: In Model Centers, the Receptionist at Front Door Reception will issue a Food Stamp (FS) Conf/Appt/Problem ticket and does not need to verbally alert the Center Manager or Designee.
 The NCA FS Receptionist will alert the Center Manager or Designee once the applicant/participant is called to the NCA FS Reception desk.
 If an interpreter is required, the Center Manager or Designee will follow the steps outlined on pages 4 and 5 for obtaining a language interpreter.